June Almeida: Legacy

 In 1970, at the Royal Postgraduate Medical School (RPGMS) Almeida taught Albert Kapikian the technique of immune electron microscopy (IEM).
 Kapikian, who was visiting for six months from the United States National Institutes of Health, used her techniques in the identification of a cause of non-bacterial gastroenteritis—the Norwalk virus, now known as the Norovirus.

 Almeida's work received new attention during the early months of the COVID-19 pandemic.
 Her little-known story was first published by the Herald in Scotland on 7 March 2020, the BBC on 15 April 2020 the National Geographic on April 17, 2020, and later her research noted in The National on 19 May 2020.
 According to professor of bacteriology Hugh Pennington, Chinese scientists credited Almeida's work, including techniques she developed, with the early identification of coronavirus disease 2019.

 In 2025, an exhibition on the international endeavour to develop a COVID-19 vaccine opened at the National Museum of Scotland, called Injecting Hope: The Race For A Covid-19 Vaccine showing the scientific principles and innovative research behind the urgent development of a vaccine and the global logistical challenges it faced.
 Almeida's original work underpinning the theory behind later research, is marked with her notebooks on exhibit.

 Personal life

 On 11 December 1954 Almeida married Enrique Rosalio (Henry) Almeida (1913–1993), a Venezuelan artist.
 Together they had a daughter Joyce who became a psychiatrist and had two daughters.
-Her marriage to Enrique Almeida ended in divorce.

 In 1985, Almeida retired to Bexhill-on-Sea with her second husband, Phillip Samuel Gardner, a fellow virologist, whom she had married in 1979.
 Gardner died in 1994.

 In 2007, Almeida died of a heart attack at Bexhill.